ihaveamac/switchfs/README.md

 FUSE (Filesystem in Userspace) scripts for Nintendo Switch files

 In development.
-Requires Python 3.6.1+ and pycryptodomex.
+Requires Python 3.6.1+, Cython, and pycryptodomex.
 Supports Windows (via WinFsp), macOS (via FUSE for macOS) & Linux.

-Speeds slow until Cython support is implemented, or a C backend for crypto.

 # Usage
 * Install via pip, or use setup.py
 * Run `<py-cmd> -m switchfs nand -h` for help output

 # Stuff to do
-* Use Cython for crypto script
 * implement option parsing
 * more types
 * ...